Fake Norton and Paypal invoices

-(but a very real phishing attempt)
+(but very real phishing attempts)

 The creativity of Internet fraudsters provides us with ever-changing examples of potentially dangerous attempts to defraud you of your hard-earned cash.
 With a minimum of observation, while keeping your cool, the large majority of these attempts can be unmasked as wild shots-in-the-dark by not-so-clever, not-so-bright would-be fraudsters, hackers and thiefs.